How do joint mortgages work?

 A pre-purchase agreement may be less significant in this scenario, but would still be the preferred option so that there is an agreed timescale for sale or transfer of the property if the relationship came to an end.

-A pre-purchase agreement is always great back up and you should seek independent advice first.
+A pre-purchase agreement is always great back up and you should seek independent mortgage advice first.

 Co-buying is a very good way to get on the property ladder in record time and get a better property by pooling everyone's financial power together.